 SABRINA: Yes, my husband, Anthony Barrett, was the Vice President and Chief Operating Officer of Girls For Technology.
 He had many years of works experience within the nonprofit sector.
-We combines our passion and ideas for making a difference in youths lives and the rest was history.
+We combined our passion and ideas for making a difference in youths lives and the rest was history.
 Although he has moved on and is now the Executive Director at the Wilson-Gray YMCA here in Hartford, he’s still very passionate about the mission.

 NAN: Coming from a corporate background, did you have any business background?

 SABRINA: I didn’t have any formal training.
 However, my father was an entrepreneur who owned and operated a heavy highway construction business for many years.
 He wanted me to follow his footsteps and become an entrepreneur focusing on civil engineering and highway construction.
 He always said the most rewarding thing is when you become your own boss.
 Unfortunately, at the time I did not personally see women like myself in that field, so I didn’t think that was possible.
 Instead, I earned a bachelor’s degree in Healthcare Administration degree and worked in the insurance industry for nearly eight years.
 But I feel like I’ve always had that entrepreneurial spirit!

 NAN: What have you learned on your entrepreneurial journey?
 Any surprises?

 SABRINA: I didn’t realize launching a nonprofit startup would be so complicated.
 I thought you could apply for grants, write grants, and if they liked what you had written, and foundations liked the work you were doing in your community, then you would receive funding